ckfinder/ckfinder-docs-samples/README.md

 ### AlterDialogWindow

-Sample plugin that alters "Rename File" dialog view.
+Sample plugin that alters the "Rename File" dialog window.

 This plugin illustrates how to:

 * Alter existing dialog windows by overriding the default templates.
 * Read values from input elements in dialog windows.
-* Listen to dialog events (e.g. to execute code when "Ok" button is pressed).
+* Listen to dialog events (e.g. to execute code when the "OK" button is pressed).
-* Alter executed command to send additional data to the server side connector.
+* Alter executed command to send additional data to the server-side connector.

 ### CustomButton